Dumbrovskii/movex-backend/docs/06-api-specification.md

 ## Resource Identifiers

-All resources use UUID identifiers.
+All resources use BIGINT identifiers.

 Example: